10 Best Flex Head Ratchets 2022 – Reviews & Top Picks

 5. Crescent CRW14 Flex Head Teardrop Ratchet

-When it comes to tools like flex head ratchets, you don’t always need something very fancy or very elaborate.
+When it comes to tools like flex head ratchet wrench, you don’t always need something very fancy or very elaborate.
 Sometimes, you just want a reliable tool that will get the job done.
 And that’s a perfect description of the Crescent CRW14 Flex Head Teardrop Ratchet.

 It has several of the features we liked, including a 72-tooth design that gives you a 5-degree arc while you work.
 The Vanadium alloy steel design helps make it durable, and thanks to its polish, this is one of the more comfortable ratchets you will ever handle.
 To top things off, you even get a lifetime warranty.